-For our 2024 Annual Lecture we look forward to welcoming our guest speaker Duncan Wilson, CEO of Historic England, who will reflect upon the relationship between Historic England, HB&P and the National Amenity Societies, and share some of our collective achievements.
+For our 2024 Annual Lecture we look forward to welcoming our guest speaker Duncan Wilson, CEO of Historic England, who will be presenting ‘The Role of the Past in Creating the Future’.

 We will be hosting our annual lecture at the Alan Baxter Gallery or online.